 Dry mouth, persistent headache, fatigue, rapid heartbeat at rest, and muscle cramps can all indicate dehydration that needs attention.

-Seek medical attention if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep fluids down, very dark urine or significantly reduced urination (fewer than 3 bathroom visits in a day), confusion or disorientation, or rapid heartbeat with dizziness.
-These may indicate dehydration severe enough to damage your kidneys.
+Contact your healthcare provider if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep fluids down, very dark urine or a major drop from your usual bathroom pattern, confusion or disorientation, or rapid heartbeat with dizziness.
+These may indicate dehydration severe enough to affect kidney function.

 An analysis of the FDA adverse event database found 2,670 cases of acute kidney injury linked to GLP-1 drugs, with a 45% hospitalization rate.
 The median time from starting the medication to kidney injury was 63 days, which falls within the highest-risk window for GI side effects.